rohanchandra30/rohanchandra30.github.io/_blog/speed_math_blog2.md

 ####Example 3:
 1.)
 Find A: Multiply 6 and 7 and append two 0’s to get 4200.
 Find C: The unit’s digit is 8, therefore C will be 4 (from table 2)
 2.)
 Find B:
-a.
 Take 7 and multiply it first by 10 and then by 2 to get 140.
 68 is 3 units away from 65.
-So multiply 140 by 3 to get 420.
+So multiply 140 by 3 to get 420
 3.)
 Add A, B and C to get the final answer.
 4200 + 420 + 4 = 4624.

 ####Example 4:
 1.)
 Find A: Multiply 4 and 5 and append two 0’s to get 2000.
-Find C: The unit’s digit is 6 therefore C will be 16 (from table 2) 2.)
+Find C: The unit’s digit is 6 therefore C will be 16 (from table 2)
+2.)
 Find B:
-a.
 Take 5 and multiply it first by 10 and then by 2 to get 100.
 46 is 1 unit away from 45.
 So multiply 100 by 1 to get 100.
 3.)
 Add A, B and C to get the final answer.
 2000 + 100 + 16 = 2116.